gegere/PHP-SDK/examples/cart/README.md

 Cart.php
 --------

 Main wrapper class that encapsulates the Checkfront API and extends some custom calls.
+Add API Key & API Secret to this file.